apalania/BC-Predict_Histological/README.md

 1. Test.csv: File format used as input to BC-Predict, both the web-server and command-line HistologicalSubtype.
 Expression values of the biomarkers are provided one sample per line, in a comma-separated format, with a header line indicating the order of the biomarkers.

 ## Citing us:
 Muthamilselvan S, Palaniappan A. BC-Predict: Mining of signal biomarkers and multilevel validation of cascade classifier for early-stage breast cancer subtyping and prognosis (2024).
 Submitted
+## Machine learning models for predicting the histological subtype of breast cancers

 ## Copyright & License